Mentees Guidebook to Mentoring with the Birmingham Trainee Solicitors Society (BTSS)

 All our mentors will be able to support your career and personal development and will have expertise to share with you regardless of their background.

-Once you have been accepted onto the programme you will be asked to take part in a short online training session.
+Once you have been accepted onto the programme you will be asked to take part in a short in-person training session.
 This is to ensure that you know what to expect from your mentor, you understand what your responsibilities are as a mentee and how you are expected to engage with your mentor and the University during the programme.

 After you have completed your training, we will look for a suitable match from our pool of mentors.
 When we have matched you to a mentor you will be sent their details via email.
 Your mentor will also be sent your details via email; however, it is now up to you to contact your mentor to start the relationship.